 Tax Filing In The UK For International Students – All You Need To Know

-Looking for information related to taxe filing in the UK for international students?
+Looking for information related to tax filing in the UK for international students?
 You have come to the right place.

-Well, not all international students in the UK has to worry about filing for tax returns if they use their foreign income for paying their course fees, to buy study materials, to pay their bills, rent and on food.
+Well, not all international students in the UK have to worry about filing for tax returns if they use their foreign income for paying their course fees, to buy study materials, to pay their bills, rent, and food.

-International students who work in the UK along with their studies are expected to pay their tax as well as National Insurance if they earn more than a prescribed amount every year.
-This is also applicable for international students in the country who work abroad during their holidays.
+International students who work in the UK alongside their studies are expected to pay tax and National Insurance if they earn more than a prescribed amount each year.
+This is also applicable to international students in the country who work abroad during their holidays.

-An international student could be entitled to get a tax refund.
-The student needs to fill in a form P85 and send it to the tax office before leaving the UK to reclaim the amount.
-If you fail to file for tax returns on time you’ll end up paying a penalty.
+An international student may be eligible for a tax refund.
+The student needs to complete Form P85 and send it to the tax office before leaving the UK to reclaim the amount.
+If you fail to file for tax returns on time, you’ll end up paying a penalty.

 Tax filing In the UK for international students